Bbalduzz/Valorant-Account-Creator/README.md

 ## Support Me
 - if u want to buy me a coffee: [☕️](https://www.buymeacoffee.com/Bbalduzz)
-- Consider leaving a star :)
+- Consider starring this project ⭐️ :)